JabRef/user-documentation/en/MsOfficeBibFieldMapping.md

 | &lt;BibTexEntryType&gt;     | BIBTEX_Entry        |
 | &lt;BibTexEntryType&gt;     | SourceType          |

+The xml field `SourceType` contains the associated entry type from the first table, while the original BibTeX/BibLaTex entrytype is preserved in the field `BIBTEX_ENTRY`.

 ###MS-Bib only fields
 The following fields are XML-only fields, they have no BibTeX/BibLaTex representation:
-In the resulting bib database they are represented with the prefix `msbib-`
+In the resulting bib database they are represented with the prefix `msbib-`.

 | BibTeX/BibLaTex represenation | XML field                                           |
 |-------------------------------|-----------------------------------------------------|